Aziz-T/TenserFlow-Lite-ile-Bitki-Tanimlayici-Mobil-Uygulama/README.md

 # Recogonize Flowers with TensorFLow Lite Model Maker and Android Studio ML Model Binding

-This folder contains the code for the TensorFlow Lite codelab:

 Project Purpose:
 - The aim of the project is to make a mobile application that allows us to guess what kind of flower a flower shown on the phone camera is and get information about this flower.